Checklist

 Error

-Checklist enters the error state when the user selects the “Apply” action (for Link) or the “Save” action, and required fields are left empty.
+Checklist enters the error state when the user selects “Apply”, and required fields are left empty.
 The form field error message disappears as soon as something is added to the empty field.

 You can configure the contents of the form validation message that appears when a required field is in the error state.

-In the example on the left, the user is attempting to save a checklist item in edit mode with a required field left empty.
-The example on the right shows the error message displayed when the user attempts to apply changes to the link in edit mode with a required field left empty.
+In the example on the left, the user is attempting to save a checklist item with a required field left empty.
+The example on the right shows the error message displayed when the user attempts to apply changes to the link with a required field left empty.

 Loading